frikinjay/villagerapi/DOCUMENTATION_1_21_1.md

 Keep `replace` set to `false` so you don't wipe out vanilla's and other mods' job sites.

+This is a POI type tag, so every entry must be a POI type ID, like `morevillagers:miner`, never a block ID.
+A POI that uses a block from another mod, say `waystones:waystone`, still goes in the tag under its own POI ID.
+If the tag lists anything that isn't a registered POI type, Minecraft refuses to load the whole tag.
+That also breaks `minecraft:village`, which includes it, and then no villager in the world can take any job, vanilla ones included.
+The log shows `Couldn't load tag minecraft:acquirable_job_site as it is missing following references`.

 ### Everything else

 - Structure tags for your explorer maps: `data/{namespace}/tags/worldgen/structure/`